paintparty/bling/README.md

 <br>

 ## Testing
-There is a set of visual test suites in `bling.core-test`.
+There is a visual test suite that can be run by calling `bling.core-test/visual-test-suite`.

-For visual testing of output in node / deno context first do:
+For visual testing of output in node / deno context first do (from the root of this repo):

 `shadow-cljs compile node-script`